rritaz/starter-academic/content/publication/_index.md

 }

 /*
-Style the title generated automatically by Wowchemy.
-This matches the custom Contact title.
+Style only the existing Publications title to match the Contact title.
 */
 .universal-wrapper.pt-3 h1,
 .universal-wrapper > h1,